graphdeeplearning/website/content/post/benchmarking-gnns/index.md

 1. We develop a modular coding infrastructure which can be used to speed up the development of new ideas
 2. Our framework adopts a rigorous and fair experimental protocol,
-3. We propose appropriate medium-scale datasets that can be used a plug-ins for later research. ^[As examples, you may refer to [these](https://github.com/lukecavabarrett/pna) [works](https://github.com/AITRICS/mol_reliable_gnn) that leverage our framework to conveniently work on their research idea.
-It indicates the effectiveness of having such a framework.]^
+3. We propose appropriate medium-scale datasets that can be used a plug-ins for later research. [^2]
+[^2]: As examples, you may refer to [these](https://github.com/lukecavabarrett/pna) [works](https://github.com/AITRICS/mol_reliable_gnn) that leverage our framework to conveniently work on their research idea.
+It indicates the effectiveness of having such a framework.
 4. Four fundamental tasks in graph machine learning are covered, i.e. graph classification, graph regression, node classification, and edge classification.

 #### a.
 Coding infrastructure:

->Our benchmarking code infrastructure is based on [Pytorch](http://pytorch.org)/[DGL](http://dgl.ai).
+Our benchmarking code infrastructure is based on [Pytorch](http://pytorch.org)/[DGL](http://dgl.ai).

 **From a high-level view**, our framework unifies independent components for i) Data pipelines, ii) GNN layers and models, iii Training and evaluation functions, iv) Network and hyperparameters configurations, and v) Single execution scripts for reproducibility.

 {{< figure src="coding_infrastructure.png" title="Fig 3: Snapshot of our modular coding framework open-sourced on [GitHub](https://github.com/graphdeeplearning/benchmarking-gnns)" lightbox="true" width="100%">}}

-The detailed user instructions on use of each of these components is described on [GitHub README](https://github.com/graphdeeplearning/benchmarking-gnns). ^[Note that we do not aim to develop a software library, but to come up with a coding framework where each component is simple and transparent to as many users as possible.]^
+The detailed user instructions on use of each of these components is described on [GitHub README](https://github.com/graphdeeplearning/benchmarking-gnns). [^3]

+[^3]: Note that we do not aim to develop a software library, but to come up with a coding framework where each component is simple and transparent to as many users as possible.

 ---